Sourdough Stuffing with Oyster Mushrooms and Kale

 Meanwhile, in a large skillet, heat oil over medium-high heat.
 Add mushrooms and cook, stirring, until just soft, about 5 minutes.
 Transfer to the bowl with the bread.
 Return the skillet to medium heat and add onion, celery, and butter.
 Cook until tender, about 6 minutes.
 Add kale and cook until just wilted, about 1 minute longer.
 Transfer vegetables to the bowl with bread.

 Toss bread and vegetables with sage, thyme, salt and pepper.
+Add broth and stir to thoroughly combine.
 If using the mixture to stuff a turkey, cool completely before spooning into cavity.
 If baking separately, adjust the oven temperature to 350°F and transfer to a 2 1/2- or 3-quart buttered casserole dish.
 Bake until lightly browned and crisp on top, about 50 minutes.